Chattanooga Choo-Choos

 The Chattanooga Choo-Choos were a minor league Negro league baseball team based in Chattanooga, Tennessee.
 The team was a member of the Negro Southern League, which was considered a minor league for the duration of the Choo-Choos' affiliation, and fielded a team from 1940 until 1946.
 The Choo-Choos played their home games at Engel Stadium.
 The team is noted as the first professional baseball organization for which Hall of Famer Willie Mays played.

+The Chattanooga chapter of the Society for American Baseball Research is named in honor of the team.